 Religion is related to humanity, as it is the cultural system that depicts social organization, behavioral practice, and ethics from a global perspective.

 Our religious outlook, supported by molecular and genetic science has already accepted that the instinct of parenthood is a physiological phenomenon of the whole animal kingdom, including human beings.

 Reproduction is a natural biological process for every animal species to propagate parental genetic traits to the next generation.

-But, unfortunately, some reproductive functional deficits can restrict the natural propagation of genetic trait, and the outcome is clinically termed as infertility.
+But, unfortunately, some reproductive functional deficits can restrict the natural propagation of genetic traits, and the outcome is clinically termed infertility.

 Integration of medical science advancement, social acceptance, availability of clinical service, and individual willingness make surrogacy realistic.

 The first traditional surrogacy was described in the Old Testament of the Bible, which was happened almost 2000 years BC.